 In 1981 UNESCO declared the Los Glaciares National Park a World Heritage Site.

 Getting There: El Calafate

-To have access to this wonder of Nature you have to reach the picturesque village of El Calafate, sitting on the shores of Lake Argentino and at 78 km. from the glaciers.
+To have access to this wonder of Nature you have to reach the picturesque village of El Calafate, sitting on the shores of Lake Argentino 48 miles (78 kilometers) from the glaciers.
 From here, there are buses and programmed excursions that will let you live an unparalleled experience.

 The Perito Moreno Glacier

 This excursion is one of the most spectacular in all Patagonia.

 - At the beginning of the tour, you will skirt Bahia Redonda of Lake Argentino as well as have the chance to see Isla Solitaire.

 - You will go through the Patagonia valley with its natural environment of species such as guanacos, ostriches, foxes, etc.